onfido/onfido-android-sdk/README.md

 Please be aware that we don't support every document - country combination, and unsupported documents will not be verified.
 So if you decide to bypass the default country selection screen by replacing the `FlowStep.CAPTURE_DOCUMENT` with a `CaptureScreenStep`, please make sure that you are specifying a supported document.
 We provide an up-to-date list of the documents we support [here](https://onfido.com/supported-documents/)

-#### Welcome Step
-In this step the user is presented with a summary of the capture steps he/she is about to pass through.

 #### Face Capture Step
 In this step the user can capture either a photo of his/her face, or a live video by using the front camera.
 In case of choosing the second option,